NS-unina/Rule-Based-Fuzzer/README.md

 # Generic-Testing
 Thesis Ciro Brandi.

-Generic testing is a technique that allows you to identify anomalies on a web application.
+Rule-Based fuzzer is a fuzzer that allows you to identify anomalies on a web application.
 This technique is implemented by a blackbox fuzzer allowing to identify anomalies of the type: SQLi, XSS, Path traversal and LFI.
 # Installation
 Install the packages using the command:
 ```bash